-I’m telling you from now, the direction I chose was from north to south, meaning San Francisco – San Diego.
-Hence, I chose this way because I didn’t want to have the ocean view obstructed by other cars on the opposite direction.
+The best way to drive the Pacific Coast Highway is from north to south, and that’s exactly how I did it.
+Hence, I chose to start in San Francisco and end in San Diego because I didn’t want to have the ocean view obstructed by other cars, which would have happened if choosing the opposite direction.
 So, I advise you to follow the same route.

 2. Montara Beach

 The second place on the list of best stops on Pacific Coast Highway should be Montara Beach.
 30 minutes later and you will reach it, since it is located about 8 miles from the much more famous Half Moon Bay.

 Montara Beach is special due to the fact that it is one of the cleanest beaches in America, a perfect place for a walking, picnic, or admiring the most beautiful sunsets.
 It is definitely one of the best places to see along the California Coast.

 Pigeon Point is not a regular lighthouse, but a very old one, built in 1871 to guide ships on the West Coast.
 Moreover, it is even the tallest lighthouse on the western side of America, reaching 35 meters.
 And definitely one of the tallest on Highway 1.

 It’s no longer functioning but it’s on the list of the National Register of Historic Places.
 Surprisingly and extremely interesting, the buildings around it, where employees used to live, are now hostels.